🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 YouTube consistently delivers the highest revenue per creator partnership while offering robust search functionality that drives long-term content value.
 The platform provides detailed analytics and attribution capabilities superior to most competitors, along with multiple monetization options that benefit both creators and brands.

-YouTube excels for educational content, tutorials, product reviews, and any brand messaging requiring detailed explanations.
+As one of the world’s leading social platforms, YouTube excels for educational content, tutorials, product reviews, and any brand messaging requiring detailed explanations.
 The platform’s integration of YouTube Shorts with long-form content creates unique opportunities for comprehensive content strategies.

-LinkedIn: The B2B Breakthrough
+LinkedIn: The B2B breakthrough

 As a less saturated environment compared to consumer platforms, LinkedIn offers emerging opportunities for brands willing to invest in professional content and thought leadership strategies.

-Micro vs Macro Influencers: The ROI Debate Settled
+Micro vs macro-influencers: The ROI debate settled

-Performance by Creator Tier
+Performance by creator tier

 Based on industry benchmarks and performance studies:

-Nano-Influencers (1K-10K followers):
+Nano-influencers (1K-10K followers):

 • Highest engagement rates (industry studies show 7-9% typical range)